TechColab/uEVSE/README.md

 It didn't seem to like the 1kHz CP signal being present from the start.
 It does respond to the duty cycle as expected.
 I would like to find the minimum duty cycle it will work at but I haven't yet.
-I did find that if the duty cycle is inverted, the 93% presented will cause the car to draw more than enough to trip my home battery.
+I did find that if the duty cycle is inverted, the 93% presented will cause the car to draw more than enough to trip my home battery before blowing the 13A fuse in the mains plug.

 While waiting for the special conectors to arrive from China, I had bought the cheapest EVSE product I could find which included a timer function to make use of my over-night tariff.
 Dissapointingly it can set a delay or duration but not both.
+I later discovered that after a power-loss, it will return to the last used charge current and carry on.
+So I tried it via a Smart-switch rated at 16A and found it works fine with a schedule configred from the mobile app.
+I could have bought an EVSE without the built-in timer function.

 By looking at the signals from the bought EVSE on my oscilloscope, I thought mine probably needed the CP to be held at 12V+ for an initiual period before startinng the 1kHz square wave.
 As I used a dual op-amp chip, I could use the spare to hold the 555 in reset until a capacitor charged through a resistor, giving a couple of seconds delay.
-This worked perfectly.
+This breadboard prototype sucesfully got the car to draw a controlled amount of current shortly after boot.

+I also tried it with a (42xx?) driver IC to see if that would help square-off the rather imperfect signal edges.
+It didn't make much difference but the driver got rather hot.
+This was a dual complimemntary pair package where I was initially driving both inputs from the 555 so they had an brief cross-over period.
+I later tried a dual pair package where one was driven from the 555 and the other from the output of the op-amp inverter whose propogation delay was enough to avoud the over-lap heating.